Hong Kong drifter: University students

 Not only the economic prosperity that attracts the mainlanders to move southern, the international higher education system in Hong Kong also attracts them.
-Universities in Hong Kong act as a major bridge between Hong Kong and the Mainland.
+Universities in Hong Kong act as a major bridge between Hong Kong and the mainland.
 In 1998, the Hong Kong Jockey Club funded dozens of graduating mainland students study in Hong Kong.
 In 2003, the Chinese Ministry of Education first allowed Hong Kong universities to recruit mainland students.
 In 2012, of the 10,770 non-local students at the city's eight government-funded universities, more than 80% of them were from the mainland.

 Scholarship is one of the ways to attract talented students from China to study in Hong Kong.
 Universities in Hong Kong offer considerable scholarships and rewards to the outstanding students from the mainland, the funding goes up to $9 million per year.
 Elites who are qualified to receive the academic scholarships from the school can take up to $0.64 million in four years.
 This has become one of the major reasons why mainland students, especially the middle class, would like to study here in Hong Kong.

 In 2001, 4 years after the handover of Hong Kong, the Hong Kong SAR Government allows mainland fresh graduates to stay and work in the HKSAR.
 Therefore, studying in Hong Kong is all the rage in recent 10 year.
 Recently, after the result of college entrance examinations has been released, there has been a keen competition of top scorer between Hong Kong and Mainland's University.
 This phenomenon is constantly covered by both China and Hong Kong media in the news report.

 According to official statistics, there are only about 1000 mainland students studying in Hong Kong's University in 2001.
 However, until 2007, there are more than 6000 mainland students admitted to Hong Kong's university every year.
 Together with the postgraduate program, there will be more than 10,000 mainland students studying in Hong Kong's University.
-Until 2007, there are over 23,000 students in Hong Kong who came from Mainland China.
-On the other hand, there are about 20,000 experts came from Mainland China through different scheme such as Quality Migrant Admission Scheme.
+Until 2007, there are over 23,000 students in Hong Kong who came from mainland China.
+On the other hand, there are about 20,000 experts came from mainland China through different scheme such as Quality Migrant Admission Scheme.
 Up to now, there are approximately 40,000 mainland university's student and experts living in Hong Kong.

-Those Post-80s youngsters who came to Hong Kong to study are the top scorers in Mainland China.
+Those Post-80s youngsters who came to Hong Kong to study are the top scorers in mainland China.
 However, not all of them are able to find a job after they graduated.
-They are caught in a dilemma whether to go back to Mainland or stay.
+They are caught in a dilemma whether to go back to the mainland or stay.